Skip to content

 The first option is simpler to ship and cheaper to operate.
 The second option is more defensible to a regulator who asks why an operator's cached pass diverges from a current flag.
 Operators with thin compliance teams ship option one.
 Operators expecting scrutiny ship option two.

 The April 2026 post-pilot update is silent on which the regulator prefers.
-The technical-standards drafting that follows the Commission's next-steps decision is where that question lands.
-Operators building the cache today on the simpler model should keep the per-CRA-finding option in their roadmap, because the rulemaking that lands across late 2026 and early 2027 may force it.
+The technical-standards drafting that follows the Commission's eventual next-steps decision is where that question lands.
+Operators building the cache today on the simpler model should keep the per-CRA-finding option in their roadmap, because any rulemaking that follows a rollout decision may force it.

-What clears in May 2026 is the legal floor.
-LCCP 3.4.4 light-touch checks at the £150 / 30-day trigger with public-records data, cached for 12 months, are the work the operator has to be doing right now whether the post-pilot rulemaking accelerates or slips.
-The Stage 2 build is the work the operator has to be doing in parallel to land it before Q1 2027.
-The 1.5 second pre-auth window is the constraint the cashier orchestrator runs against on the Stage 2 path, and the cache plus cascade plus tier-specific fallback are what make the constraint hold up under traffic.
+What stands in June 2026 is the legal floor.
+LCCP 3.4.4 light-touch checks at the £150 / 30-day trigger with public-records data, cached for 12 months, are the work the operator has to be doing right now whether the rollout decision accelerates or keeps slipping.
+The enhanced-assessment build is the work worth doing in parallel, so that a mandate, whenever the Board takes the decision, lands on a built pipeline rather than a greenfield.
+The 1.5 second pre-auth window is the constraint the cashier orchestrator runs against on the enhanced path, and the cache plus cascade plus tier-specific fallback are what make the constraint hold up under traffic.

 Sources (12)